What is peer-to-peer lending?

-Investing your savings in a peer to peer lending scheme can potentially be a good way to get better returns than more conventional forms of saving.
+Investing your savings in a peer-to-peer lending scheme can potentially be a good way to get better returns than more conventional forms of saving.
 However, it should only be considered as part of a balanced investment portfolio and is not for everyone.
-Peer to peer savings are not regulated by the Financial Conduct Authority and your capital will not be protected by The Financial Services Compensation Scheme should things go wrong.
-It’s important you understand both the advantages and disadvantages before making a decision on whether to invest, please read this guide to help you make a more informed decision.
+Peer-to-peer savings are not regulated by the Financial Conduct Authority and your capital will not be protected by the Financial Services Compensation Scheme should things go wrong.
+It’s important you understand both the advantages and disadvantages before making a decision on whether to invest, so please read this guide to help you make a more informed decision.

 As the name suggests, peer-to-peer lending involves people using their savings to lend to other individuals, therefore cutting out the need for banks to be involved.
 The aim is that those who are willing to lend could get higher returns on their savings than they would if they put their money in a conventional savings account, and in turn the individuals they are lending to could get lower cost loans than they would if they borrowed through a bank.